faierbol/cinstagram/dev-cycle/README.md

   - Note: the reason there are specific bots are becasue I want to test out each feature and if it will break under a lot of request, the magnitude of data will be controlled thorugh bot control panel in admin panel
   - __admin bot__: from time to time delees bad users post, suspends their accoutns ... etc.
   - __bad bot__  : intentianlly bad user to get caught to the admin
   -  __user:bot__: try to mimick real personalities for example use real isntagrams real pages and photographies to create virtual clones of those people.
-For example joe rogan-clone uploads every post that joe rogan uploads but in a timely manner, changes it settings, logs in, logs out, uploads stories, chats with other bots ... etc.
+For example joe rogan-clone uploads every post that joe rogan uploads but in a timely manner, changes it settings, logs in, logs out, chats with other bots ... etc.
   - __hacker bot__: intentionally tries to hack the site ddos attacks ... etc.
 ---
 - [ ] add the specific bot control panel: add shit like how many bots of each bot you want at a certain point in time ... etc.